-The Movement Disorders Program at Riley at IU Health brings together a team of experts to provide comprehensive care for patients with conditions that impact body movements.
+The Movement Disorders Program at Riley Children’s Health brings together a multidisciplinary team of highly skilled experts from national ranked specialties including orthopedics, neurology, and neurosurgery to provide comprehensive care for patients with conditions that impact body movements.
+It is the only comprehensive movement disorders program in Indiana.

 Among the conditions we treat include:

-When you and your child come to our program, you meet with the entire team of providers at one appointment for evaluation for a surgical procedure.
-This patient-centric model means that you don’t have to go to multiple appointments at multiple locations to see specialists for a treatment plan.
-Instead, this one appointment allows you to meet with everyone on the team at the same time to make a plan for your child’s care.
+When you and your child come to our program, you meet with the entire team of providers at one appointment for comprehensive evaluation which may lead to a surgical procedure.
+This patient-centric model means that you don't have to go to multiple appointments at multiple locations to see specialists for a treatment plan.
+Instead, this one appointment allows you to meet with everyone on the team at the same time to make a plan for your child's care.

-That expert team in the Movement Disorders program that you’ll see includes pediatric specialists in the following:
+Our highly skilled team in the Movement Disorders Program includes pediatric specialists in the following specialties:

 Depending on your child’s condition and needs, the Movement Disorders team may recommend a variety of treatment options for your child’s care.